earthly/website/blog/_posts/2023-05-11-earthly-satellites-ga.md

 {% include quotes/earthly_satellites_ga/ses.html %}

 OCD is a global health epidemic in the sense that 2% of the world's population is estimated to have OCD.
-We offer online Zoom therapy specifically tailored for people that have OCD.
-We're different from the Talkspaces and BetterHelps of the world by being hyper-focused on OCD and making people with OCD better.
+Our mission at NOCD is to restore hope for people with OCD through better awareness and treatment.
 We provide a particular type of therapy, called exposure and response prevention therapy, which has been clinically shown to be the most effective treatment for people who have OCD.

 {% include quotes/end.html %}